mohithk006/NutriLens-Food-Recognition-System/README.md

 Detect.
 Analyze.
 Eat Smart.
 NutriLens is an end-to-end web application that leverages the power of Artificial Intelligence to provide instantaneous food recognition, detailed nutritional analysis, and personalized dietary guidance.
 Simply upload a picture of your meal, and let NutriLens do the rest!

-*A live demo GIF of the application in action would be a great addition here!*

 ---